fischermoseley/manta/doc/logic_analyzer_core.md

 ### Triggers

 Triggers are things that will cause the logic analyzer core to capture data from the probes.
-These get specified as a Verilog expression, and are partially reconfigurable on-the-fly.
-This will get elaborated on more as it's implemented, but if your trigger condition can be represented as a sum-of-products with each product being representable as an operator from the list [`==`, `!=`,`>`, `<`,`>=`, `<=`, `||`,`&&`, `^`]  along with a configurable register and a probe, you won't need to rebuild the bitstream to update the trigger condition.
-Whew, that was a mouthful.
+Any one of them being satisfied is enough to start the capture.

 ### Trigger Position

 The logic analyzer has a programmable _trigger position_, which sets when probe data is captured relative to the trigger condition being met.
 This is best explained with a picture:

 For instance, setting the trigger position to `100` will cause the logic analyzer to save 100 samples of the probes prior to the trigger condition occuring.
-Manta uses a default holdoff value of `SAMPLE_DEPTH/2`, which positions the data capture window such that the trigger condition is in the middle of it.
+Manta uses a default trigger position of `SAMPLE_DEPTH/2`, which positions the data capture window such that the trigger condition is in the middle of it.

 ### Operating Modes